-While I enjoy using many kinds of printmaking, these days I mostly gravitate to collagraph/drypoint (I use plates made from mountboard but don't always stick anything on to them - the description for that seems to be up for debate).
+While I enjoy using many kinds of printmaking, at the moment I mostly gravitate to collagraph/drypoint (I use plates made from mountboard but don't always stick anything on to them - the description for that seems to be up for debate).
 My working practices mean that no two prints in an edition are exactly the same, although I consider them similar enough still to be described as (variable) editions.
-Enough variation between prints might lead to them forming a series instead of an edition.
+Enough, often deliberate, variation between prints might lead to them forming a series instead of an edition.
 Each monotype is, of course, a one off.

 Plates- sometimes just a section, or after further cutting to develop the design - are often reused in different combinations with other plates and/or printmaking methods.
 Landscape, approached from various directions, remains the main source for my work.